knowit/frontiers-guidelines/template.md

 ### Directory structure

-- You can use this section to describe the directory structure (and file import) conventions do the project's developers follow.
+- You can use this section to describe the directory structure (and file import) conventions your team follows.

 ### CSS pre- and post-processing